 C. Information Supplied by Seller.
 Buyer specifically acknowledges and agrees that, except as expressly contained in the Purchase Agreement, Seller has made no representation or warranty of any nature concerning the accuracy or completeness of any documents delivered or made available for inspection by Seller to Buyer, and that Buyer has undertaken such inspections of the Property as Buyer deems necessary and appropriate and that Buyer is relying solely upon such investigations and not on any of the materials or any other information provided to Buyer by or on behalf of Seller.
 As to the due diligence materials supplied by Seller, Buyer specifically acknowledges that they have been prepared by third parties with whom Buyer has no privity, and Buyer acknowledges and agrees that no warranty or representation, express or implied, has been made, nor shall any be deemed to have been made, to Buyer with respect thereto, either by the Seller Group or by any third parties that prepared the same, except as expressly contained in the Purchase Agreement.

-D. Release of Claims.
+D. General Release of Claims.
 Except as to claims for breach or default by Seller of its obligations, representations, warranties, promises, covenants, agreements and guaranties under the Purchase Agreement, Buyer, on its own behalf, and on behalf of anyone claiming by, through, or under Buyer (collectively, the “Releasing Parties”), hereby waives its right to recover from and fully and irrevocably releases each of the parties comprising Seller, and their respective managers and affiliates and all of their respective trustees, partners, managers, officers, agents, representatives, employees and all of their respective successors and assigns (collectively, the “Released Parties”) from any and all claims that the Releasing Parties, or any of them, may now have or thereafter acquire against any of the Released Parties for any claims, costs, losses, liabilities, damages, expenses, demands, actions or causes of action arising from or in any way related to any property defects, errors, omissions or other conditions, latent or otherwise (including, without limitation, environmental contamination, risks, conditions and matters), related to or affecting the Property (or any portion thereof) and/or any Improvements located on or serving the Property (or any portion thereof).
 This release includes claims of which Buyer is presently unaware or which Buyer does not presently suspect to exist which, if known by Buyer, would materially affect Buyer's release to Seller.
-Buyer specifically waives the provision of California Civil Code §1542, which provides as follows:
+Buyer knowingly, willfully, voluntarily and specifically waives the provision of California Civil Code §1542, which provides as follows:

 A GENERAL RELEASE DOES NOT EXTEND TO CLAIMS THAT THE CREDITOR OR RELEASING PARTY DOES NOT KNOW OR SUSPECT TO EXIST IN HIS OR HER FAVOR AT THE TIME OF EXECUTING THE RELEASE AND THAT, IF KNOWN BY HIM OR HER, WOULD HAVE MATERIALLY AFFECTED HIS OR HER SETTLEMENT WITH THE DEBTOR OR RELEASED PARTY.